TABLE OF CONTENTS

 Even with supplemental greenhouse heat or moving plants indoors, plants grown in autumn will experience cooler temperatures that may cause them to take on pleasing purple or blueish hues.
 While some plants develop these colors due to their genetics, cool temperatures are a well-known cause of color changes.
 With a little luck, you may not only grow a respectable harvest of connoisseur-grade cannabis flowers, but flowers that are extraordinarily beautiful as well!

-Did this article interest you?
 Do you want to learn more about the amazing industry of cannabis?
 If so, you can start working towards your cannabis career today by signing up at the world's leading online cannabis college.